 Held: May 19, 2017

 Opioid overdose deaths rates are climbing and primary care physicians are on the front lines.
 Naloxone has revolutionized overdose prevention among people who use heroin but is underutilized in people who use prescription opioids.
 In this webinar, we examine the history of naloxone, evidence for prescribing it in primary care, tips for getting patient buy-in, and strategies for implementing prescription programs in resource-limited settings.
+Watch the free recording or the recording with CME credits for a $25 fee.
+The presentation slides and an evaluation report are available below.

 - Diana Coffa, MD, associate professor, UCSF, residency program director, Family and Community Medicine